Takahashi FS-60Q Review

 Data from Me/Tak.

-Red quadruplet serial-plate if you buy the package (image credit: Richard Lynch).
+Red quadruplet serial-plate if you buy the package.

 Design and Build

-Laser test for fluorite: laser disappears in fluorite crown element, but not in glass flint at rear.
+Laser test reveals front-surface fluorite as claimed: laser disappears in fluorite crown element, but not in glass flint at rear.

 We’ll begin with a quick review of the FS-60C optics, since the FS-60Q is based on them: it’s an F5.9 doublet that has the fluorite element (yes, it’s actually fluorite, not a high-fluoride glass – see above) at the front.
 Technically this makes it a Fraunhofer design, compared with the FC-60’s (and recent FC-76’s and FC-100’s) fluorite-at-the-back Steinheil.